-- To establish application requirements and schedules for review of development applications; - 2.
-To initiate and draft text amendments and rezoning ordinances; - To administratively update the history table for text amendments adopted by the BOMA; - 4.
-To post adopted text amendments on the City website until they are incorporated into the text of this Ordinance; and

-5. To take any other actions necessary to administer the provisions of this Ordinance.
+- 1. To establish application requirements schedules for and review development applications; - 2.
+To initiate and draft text amendments and rezoning ordinances; - 3.
+To administratively update the history table for text amendments adopted by the BOMA: - 4.
+To post adopted text amendments on the City website until they are incorporated into the text of this Ordinance; and - 5.
+To take any other actions necessary to administer the provisions of this Ordinance.